cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 that is isogenous to E and has A' != 0 and B' != 0.
 (See {{WB19}}, Appendix A, for one way of finding E' using {{SAGE}}.)
-This isogeny defines a map iso\_map(x', y') that takes as input a point on E' and produces as output a point on E.
+This isogeny defines a map iso\_map(x', y') given by a pair of rational functions. iso\_map takes as input a point on E' and produces as output a point on E.

 Once E' and iso\_map are identified, this mapping works as follows: on input u, first apply the simplified SWU mapping to get a point on E', then apply